Pavithra-Velmurugan/Pavithra-Velmurugan/README.md

 - 👋 Hi, I’m @Pavithra-Velmurugan
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Pavithravelmurugan1497@gmail.com

 <!---
 Pavithra-Velmurugan/Pavithra-Velmurugan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.